 We also have a large number of people in the workforce who may have wanted to be a technician but embarked on a different career path years ago.
 They now find themselves unhappy and in mid-career and would welcome the opportunity for a career change.
 How can we reach them?
 For example, we know that approximately 40% of all college enrollees drop out, and of those who return, less than 65% graduate.
 Often, these students are saddled with debt and headed toward a dead-end career.

 Another issue we have at the middle and high school levels is that guidance counselors and parents are often not fully aware of the opportunities that the industry can provide.

-Working with OEMs, dealers and national repair chains to increase awareness among middle school, high school and all other folks looking for a career change is something that we at MarketSource work closely with our clients to make happen.
+Working with OEMs, dealers and national repair chains to increase awareness among middle school, high school, and all other folks looking for a career change is something that we at MarketSource work closely with our clients to make happen.
 We are focused on helping young people recognize their special skills and acumen earlier and helping them improve their future.
 Our experience tells us that we must also engage with the parents of these young people to help them understand the wonderful opportunities that exist for kids with this sort of talent.
-It is also very exciting for us and our partners to help adult learners alter their career path in a way that can steer them on a path to success.
+It is also very exciting for us and our partners to help adult learners alter their career paths in a way that can steer them on a path to success.

 Improving Customer Satisfaction

 Of course, another extremely important part of this initiative is to increase overall service parts and labor sales and customer satisfaction scores, by being able to successfully complete repairs on more vehicles while minimizing customer wait time.
 Due to the shortage, many dealerships are having to schedule appointments for simple maintenance repairs that would normally be performed immediately, resulting in customer inconvenience or even the risk of customers going elsewhere for the repair.